 You can earn €8,130 a year without paying tax, after which you pay on a sliding scale.
 As soon as you earn over €17,500 in a year, you will be liable for Umsatzsteuer/Mehrwertsteuer (VAT/turnover tax).

-The self-employed are not covered by the state-funded social security system so you will need to organise private insurance plans for healthcare, life insurance and pension.
+The self-employed are not covered by the state-funded social security system.
+As a result, you must organize private insurance plans for healthcare, life insurance and pension.

 For more information on taxation and social security, see the Expatica guide to freelance taxes in Germany.

 Invoices and paperwork